-Neurodivergent Artist (AuDHD Autistic / ADHD /Highly Gifted 2e), Author, Speaker, Artistic Research: Classism Research, The Future of Work, Critical Autism Studies, Consciousness Research
+Neurodivergent Researcher, System Theorist and Artist (AuDHD Autistic / ADHD /2E), Author, Speaker, Artistic Research in: Consciousness, Work, Critical Autism Studies, Economy, Operatoric Cognition, Orcid: 0009-0002-0143-5949

 Book: The Physics of the Poor